Real Time Proportional Throughput Maximization: How much advance notice should you give your scheduler?: The limitations of advance-notice

-In general, many of the nice properties of linear functions carry over to $C$-benevolent functions.
-It is why it may be surprising that while we can get a finite competitive ratio with proportional weights, we do not get that same guarantee if the sequence of jobs is $f$-related to an arbitrary $C$-benevolent functions $f$.

-\begin{theorem} For any $t \in (0,1)$, there exists a $C$-benevolent function $f$ and a sequence of $f$-related jobs such that any algorithm \textsc{Alg} can have arbitrarily bad competitive ratio against this sequence of jobs. \end{theorem}
+\begin{theorem} For any throughput maximization algorithm \(\textsc{Alg}\) that does not use preemption and any $t \in (0,1)$, there exists a C-benevolent function $f$ and a sequence of $f$-related jobs such that any algorithm \(\textsc{Alg}\) can have arbitrarily bad competitive ratio against this sequence of jobs. \end{theorem}